gvwilson/sensibleadventures/cloudherd/reboot.md

         *   She mind-speaks with clouds from a distance again
     *   introduce the tunnel (used later)
     *   introduce the goofs (used later)
+    *   explain why Tasteless is unwelcome
 *   details
     *   open with Indy exasperatedly trying to get Noxy ready to go out
         *   Noxy pushes back
         *   says she doesn't really want to do it
-        *   but makes a point of going past Sensy's house in the hopes of being able to tell her
+        *   but makes a point of going past Sensy's house in the hopes of being able to tell him
     *   see Dorbu charming the villagers
         *   thanking them for breakfast
         *   "Particularly liked the peppers with the eggs"